nateroe/moire/README.md

 ## Installation

 This application runs entirely in the browser and requires no server-side installation.
-To run locally:

-1. Clone this repository
-2. Open `index.html` in a modern web browser
+**Recommended: Server Deployment** For best results, deploy to any web server (even a simple static file server).
+This ensures all features work correctly, including favorites, file operations, and browser security features.

+**Local Development (with limitations)** You can run locally by opening index.html in a modern web browser, but some features may not work due to browser security restrictions on file:// URLs.
+Consider using a local development server like Python's http.server or Node's http-server instead.

 For production deployment, simply copy all files to any web server.

 ## Browser Compatibility

 Moiré Exploré requires a browser with good WebGL support.
-Tested and confirmed working on:

-* Chrome 90+
-* Firefox 88+
-* Edge 90+
-* Safari 14+
+Developed and tested with recent Chrome and Firefox, but should work on other modern browsers with WebGL support.

 ## Dependencies